jenskutilek/RedArrow-Glyphs/README.md

 Deleting these files should make RedArrow work again.
 The files may be recreated if you switch between Glyphs 1.4 and 2, so you could have to delete them again.

 ### Known bugs

+* Select Glyphs With Outline Errors doesn't catch errors in layers that are not in a master (exception layers).

 This is a development version, so check back some time for updates.